WinVector/rquery/extras/SparkR.md

 -   Cartesian product (table joins, row binding, set difference)
 -   extend (derived columns)

-The earliest, and still most common, implementation of Codd's algebra is SQL.
+The earliest and still most common implementation of Codd's algebra is SQL.
 Formally Codd's algebra assumes that all rows in a table are unique; SQL relaxes this restriction to allow multisets.

 `rquery` is another realization of the Codd algebra that implements the above operators, in addition to several commonly used composite operations.